Everest Group (EG)

 5. Revenue Growth

 Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
-Luckily, Everest Group’s revenue grew at an exceptional 14.4% compounded annual growth rate over the last five years.
+Over the last five years, Everest Group grew its revenue at an excellent 12.8% compounded annual growth rate.
 Its growth beat the average insurance company and shows its offerings resonate with customers.

 Net premiums earned made up 90.6% of the company’s total revenue during the last five years, meaning Everest Group lives and dies by its underwriting activities because non-insurance operations barely move the needle.